DUI LAWS IN CALIFORNIA

 Driving under the influence, Vehicle Code Section 23152:

-The law on drunk driving as applied in the Long Beach Court, is promulgated by
+The criminal law on DUI or drunk driving as applied in the Long Beach Court, is

-the California legislature and is codified so that it can be applied uniformly
+promulgated by the California legislature and is codified so that it can be applied

 (a) It is unlawful for any person who is under the influence of any alcoholic